Apteco/py-apteco/README.md

 # py-apteco
-A Python package for interacting with Apteco Marketing Suite resources via the API.
+A Python package for interacting with Apteco Marketing Suite resources via the Apteco API.